 Tardigrades (also called water bears or moss piglets) refer to over 1,150 species of microscopic aquatic animals that can be found in moss, ferns, lichens, soil, beaches, dunes, and other damp habitats all over the planet… and you can find one in this excellent science experiment / outdoor expedition.

-In this video, Coma Niddy (Mike Wilson) shows us how he found water bears near the New York Hall of Science in Corona, New York.
+In this video, Mike Wilson shows us how he found water bears near the New York Hall of Science in Corona, Queens in New York.
 To start, you’ll need an envelope, a small knife, and a 10-60X microscope.
 Next: Go outside and collect some moss.